Keggin-AI/DataNetShare/README.md

 # DataNet Share

+THIS README ALONG WITH THE ENTIRETY OF THE SOURCE CODE WAS MADE WITH AI USING GLM 5.2 FOR FREE.
+SORRY IF IT SAYS ANYTHING STUPID OR WRONG.
+ALL I KNOW IS THE APP WORKS!

 > Share your **unlimited mobile data** with other devices — without using your carrier's hotspot quota. v4.0 brings a **native C library** and **TCP window scaling**, more than **doubling real-world throughput** to 325–400 Mbps.

 DataNet Share turns an Android phone with unlimited cellular data into a SOCKS5 proxy gateway.
 Other phones, laptops, or tablets connect over **Wi‑Fi Direct**, an existing **Wi‑Fi network**, or **USB tethering**, and route their traffic through the host phone's cellular connection.
 Because the host phone simply appears to be using its own cellular data — which it is — carrier hotspot caps never come into play.